 Ostapenko graduated with a Master of Arts from National Academy of Fine Arts and Architecture in Kyiv.
 Before moving to France she exhibited regularly in Ukraine and had two solo exhibitions in Tbilisi, Georgia.
 Her work is held within private collections in the US, UK, Singapore, Denmark, Germany, France, Georgia and Ukraine.

-This autumn she is participating in a group exhibition within Monat Gallery in Madrid and exhibiting her works at the Paris Art Fair and Art Innsbruck Fair.
+Recently she has participated in a group exhibition within Monat Gallery in Madrid and exhibited her works at the Paris Art Fair (Paris Expo art3f).

 Among recent publications Natalia had articles in such magazines as Divide (Canada), Artmajeur (France), Bluebee (UK), Al-Tiba9 (Barcelona, Spain).